Zor Lagaa Ke... Haiya!

 Zor Lagaa Ke...
 Haiya! is a 2009 Indian children's film starring Meghan Jadhav, Mithun Chakraborty and Mahesh Manjrekar.
-The film attracted media attention for its environmental message of Save our Trees.
-Amitabh Bachchan narrated the film.
+It has a pro-forest and anti-construction environmental message.
+Amitabh Bachchan is the narrator.

 Plot

-A group of children with the help of a beggar try to save some trees from a construction company's intent on cutting them down to make way for new buildings.
+A group of children with the help of a beggar try to save some trees from a construction company intent on cutting them down to make way for new buildings.